AntonKuzin/Skopos_wiki/Telecommunications.md

 # Metrics

-Service availability requirements are refer to the availability over a moving window or over a fixed period.
+Service availability requirements refer to the availability over either a moving window or a fixed period.

 A short moving window is used for monitoring and alerting; a longer moving window is used for demonstrating a new capability.